MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/monitor-use-performance-monitor-collect-event-trace-data.md

  Complete the next procedure to increase trace buffer settings to make sure that events are not dropped when collecting trace event data.

-### To change the Data Collector Set trace buffers
+## Change the Data Collector Set trace buffers

 1. In the navigation pane, select the new Data Collector Set.